Run down, depressed, or trying to stay positive?

 A candy bar may leave you feeling blah after you eat it, but a piece of dark chocolate could give you a mood boost.

-Dark chocolate may be giving not only your brain but also your immune system and eyes a real boost, according to research released earlier this year.
+Dark chocolate may be giving not only your brain but also your immune system and eyes a real boost, research shows.

 Be careful, though, with the chocolate you choose.